 No fee charged for working on-site at BEA.

 Security clearance required.

-Work at one of 30 Federal Statistical Research Data Centers.
+Work at one of the more than 30 Federal Statistical Research Data Centers.

 Fees charged for using a federal research center.

 Both BEA's and the data center's security clearances required.

 Whether you work at our headquarters or at a data center, BEA will: